 - On a yoga mat, lie on your back and raise your legs.
 Perform a cycling motion for 30 seconds and then cuddle your knees for 5 seconds, taking deep breaths.
 Repeat 3 times.

 Delicious and Nutritious Meals for Runners

-Increasing your physical activity is one way to improve your overall fitness, but making sure that your fuel your body with the right levels of vitamins, minerals and protein is essential if you want maximum benefit from your exercise.
+Increasing your physical activity is one way to improve your overall fitness, but making sure that your fuel your body with the right levels of vitamins, minerals and protein is essential if you want maximum benefit from your exercise, and to progress through the 5k training plan as smoothly as possible.
 Your body will be burning calories during each workout and you’ll need to stop any cravings from tempting you to overeat or choose sugary snacks; instead prepare yourself delicious and healthy meals that will not only satisfy your hunger but also help your body to become strong.